We have been using the Creative Learning Journey (http://www.creativelearningjourney.co.uk/) approach to teaching and learning for several years.

 Each unit is begun with what we call a “WOW” factor.
 This is an exciting experience for the children related to the unit theme that they will not have had before and is designed to engage them.

-Although we are still teaching the core subjects of English, Maths and Science separately and distinctly, wherever possible, we give children the opportunity to develop core skills when undertaking CLJ activities (such as cross curricular writing and problem solving opportunities).
+Although we teach the core subjects of English, Maths and Science separately and distinctly, wherever possible, we give children the opportunity to develop core skills when undertaking CLJ activities (such as cross curricular writing and problem solving opportunities).

 How do we decide what the theme of each unit is?

-- There are six half terms in the school year and therefore six units that are taught.
+- There are six half terms in the school year and therefore six units that are taught although in some cases units will last a whole term.

-- One of the units is whole school where every class has the same theme (in 2014 this was “Carnival”) and is decided collectively by the staff.
+- One of the units is whole school where every class has the same theme and is decided collectively by the staff.

 - Two of the units are prepared by our teachers based on their interests and particular skills